CV

 2008

-Branded, wall-text painting and small-format book, Render, formerly University of Waterloo Art Gallery, Canada
+Branded, wall-text painting and artist book, Render (formerly University of Waterloo Art Gallery), Waterloo

 2007

-Whatever I Like, installation, wall-text painting and small-format book, Pickled Art Centre, Beijing
+Whatever I Like, wall-text painting installation and artist book, Pickled Art Centre, Beijing

-The North End, installation and artist book, Art Metropole, Toronto
+The North End, one year of event posters gathered from utility poles, installation and artist book, Art Metropole, Toronto

 2006